message/iata/IE.md

 - the last vaccine dose of AstraZeneca (Vaxzevria) at least 15 days before arrival.
 4. Passengers must complete a "Passenger Locator Form" at <a href="https://cvd19plf-prod1.powerappsportals.com/en-us/">https://cvd19plf-prod1.powerappsportals.com/en-us/</a> before arrival.
 - This does not apply to passengers younger than 16 years.
+5. Passengers arriving from the United Kingdom are subject to a COVID-19 RT-PCR test on or after day 5 after arrival.
+They must have a booking confirmation obtained at <a href="http://www.gov.ie/test">www.gov.ie/test</a> .
-5. Suspension of visa exemptions for passengers with a short stay visa issued by the United Kingdom.
+6. Suspension of visa exemptions for passengers with a short stay visa issued by the United Kingdom.